 Diplomacy and Dictators: U.S. Foreign Policy in an Uncertain World

 Dormitory housing is available for the campus segment of the program.
-AU upperclassmen as well as a senior resident advisor will live in the dormitories and serve as mentors throughout the program.
+AU upperclassmen as well as a senior resident adviser will live in the dormitories and serve as mentors throughout the program.
 Students will have various dining options on campus, including an all-you-can-eat menu in AU’s main dining facility.

-Free Time and Evening Activities:
+Free Time and Evening Activities

 The School of International Service recognizes that “service is not a moment, it’s a mindset.”
-The Community of Scholars program imbibes this service mindset, requiring its residential scholars to participate in a community service project involving the underserved Washington, D.C. community.
+The Community of Scholars program imbibes this service mindset, requiring its residential scholars to participate in a community service project involving the underserved Washington, DC community.
 In addition to gaining a valuable life experience, students will also obtain service hours that may be used to supplement high school requirements.